ava-labs/avalanche-docs/docs/subnets/subnet-evm-genesis-file.md

 If you don't provide any genesis allocation, you won't be able to interact with your new chain (all transactions require a fee to be paid from the sender's balance).

-See a detailes guide on how to customize this allocation [here](#setting-the-genesis-allocation).
+See a detailed guide on how to customize this allocation [here](#setting-the-genesis-allocation).

 ### Header